MatthieuLefebvre/Streaming---Real-Time-Advanced-Analytics/README.md

  #### Step 3 : Deploy CosmosDB
-Deploy an Azure CosmosDB into your existing Ressource Group Provide a relevant db account name : 'malefe-cosmosdb-analytics' Select the API : Core (SQL)
+Deploy an Azure CosmosDB into your existing Ressource Group Provide a relevant db account name : 'useralias-cosmosdb-analytics' Select the API : Core (SQL)
 Location : East US
 Click on create.

-Once the service is up, using Data Explorer, create a new database : 'malefedb' click on Provision database throughput and set the value to 15000 add a new container : 'transactions' add a new partition key : '/ipCountryCode'
+Once the service is up, using Data Explorer, create a new database : 'useraliasdb' click on Provision database throughput and set the value to 15000 add a new container : 'transactions' add a new partition key : '/ipCountryCode'